 Then we went to Hafnarfjörður, a suburb of Reykjavík.
-After visiting the beautiful city parks Hellisgerdi (with lots of elves caves), the colourful fishing boats in the harbour and the cultural centre Hafnarborg (with various art exhibitions and a lovely organic café) we went to Ishestar, the largest equestrian centre in Iceland, where our daughter wanted to ride on an Iceland horse.
+After visiting the beautiful city parks Hellisgerdi (with lots of elves caves), the colorful fishing boats in the harbor and the cultural center Hafnarborg (with various art exhibitions and a lovely organic café) we went to Ishestar, the largest equestrian center in Iceland, where our daughter wanted to ride on an Iceland horse.

 Then we went to the Viking restaurant Fjörukrain.
-Apart from a few Viking performances we had the opportunity to taste Hákarl, the famous rotten shark.
-This is an Icelandic speciality made of a special kind of shark that has no kidneys, the Greenland shark.
+Apart from a few Viking performances, we had the opportunity to taste Hákarl, the famous rotten shark.
+This is an Icelandic specialty made of a special kind of shark that has no kidneys, the Greenland shark.
 The shark is buried in the ground after the catch and rots there for several months.
 The result is a very special taste.
 The first bite tastes like a good old French cheese.
-After this there is a very dominant flavour of ammonium chloride.
+After this, there is a very dominant flavor of ammonium chloride.
 Overall, we found Hákarl, contrary to what one hears and reads, quite edible.

-After breakfast at the campsite we first went to the zoo and an amusement park in Laugardalur.
+After breakfast at the campsite, we first went to the zoo and an amusement park in Laugardalur.
 Interesting is that mainly regional animals are presented in sufficiently large enclosures (e.g. arctic fox, reindeer, Iceland horses, seals).
-Integrated in the zoo is a huge playground with electric cars, Viking boats and much more.
+Integrated into the zoo is a huge playground with electric cars, Viking boats, and much more.
 Next door is the botanical garden with the highly recommended Café Flora.
-You can get there delicious cakes, sandwiches and salads and all that in a great atmosphere (in a greenhouse with fish ponds and ferns).
-Unfortunately the prices are, even by Icelandic standards, quite high.
+You can get there delicious cakes, sandwiches, and salads and all that in a great atmosphere (in a greenhouse with fish ponds and ferns).
+Unfortunately, the prices are, even by Icelandic standards, quite high.

-After a lengthy visit of the café we continued to the Perlan.
-In addition to the Hallgrimskirkja the Perlan is the second famous landmark of Reykjavík.
+After a lengthy visit to the café we continued to the Perlan.
+In addition to the Hallgrimskirkja, the Perlan is the second famous landmark of Reykjavík.
 It has an interesting architecture and was built around huge hot water tanks.
 Inside is a good and surprisingly inexpensive cafeteria overlooking Reykjavík.
 Especially tasty were the Belgian waffles.

-After visiting the Perlan we went shopping at the centre of Reykjavík, the Laugavegur.
+After visiting the Perlan we went shopping in the center of Reykjavík, the Laugavegur.
 In the outdoor shop 66° North, we stocked up on some nice Icelandic fleece jackets.

 Then we went to see the volcano show from Villi Knudsen.
 The film and the comments were very interesting, but the image quality of the projection was not so convincing.

-For dinner we went to the big shopping centre Kringlan.
-At the food court we had a combination of Asian lamb stew, Italian pizza and a French strawberry meringue cake.
+For dinner, we went to the big shopping center Kringlan.
+At the food court, we had a combination of Asian lamb stew, Italian pizza, and a French strawberry meringue cake.
 Everything was very delicious and about as expensive as in Germany.
-Unfortunately the good weather has left us, with lots of rain during the whole day.
+Unfortunately, the good weather has left us, with lots of rain for the whole day.

 In still pretty bad weather, we drove to the Blue Lagoon.
 The Blue Lagoon is Iceland’s most famous swimming pool and is located near the international airport Keflavik.
-It’s a really great place surrounded by huge lava fields with a beautiful green-blue milky water, which is said to have a special healing.
-The water temperature varies depending on location and hot water supply between 30°C and 40°C. In total we spent several hours in the pool and had some sandwiches, ice cream and cappuccino at the Blue Café.
+It’s a really great place surrounded by huge lava fields with a beautiful green-blue milky water, which is said to have special healing.
+The water temperature varies depending on location and hot water supply between 30°C and 40°C. In total, we spent several hours in the pool and had some sandwiches, ice cream, and cappuccino at the Blue Café.
 The architecture of the building is also really beautiful.
-Afterwards we made a short walk in light rain through the lava fields in front of the building.
+Afterward, we made a short walk in light rain through the lava fields in front of the building.

-Then we went via the 427 and 42 to Eyrarbakki.
-In particular, the 427 goes through a very beautiful scenic area with lava fields, steep mountains and the sea to the right.
-In many guidebooks Eyrarbakki is praised as one of the most beautiful places in Iceland.
+Then we went via 427 and 42 to Eyrarbakki.
+In particular, the 427 goes through a very beautiful scenic area with lava fields, steep mountains, and the sea to the right.
+In many guidebooks, Eyrarbakki is praised as one of the most beautiful places in Iceland.
 We were rather disappointed.
-For dinner we had lobster soup and a seafood salad in the Rauða Húsið (the red house) in Eyrarbakki.
-Afterwards we went back during heavy continuous rain to our campsite in Reykjavík.
+For dinner, we had lobster soup and a seafood salad in the Rauða Húsið (the red house) in Eyrarbakki.
+Afterward, we went back during heavy continuous rain to our campsite in Reykjavík.

 This was the day of the Iceland Marathon and the Cultural Night in Reykjavík.
-Therefore we spent all day at the centre of Reykjavík.
+Therefore we spent all day at the center of Reykjavík.
 After we looked at the finish of the marathon we walked through the Laugavegur and its side streets.
-At each corner there were bands playing anything from punk rock to Icelandic folk.
-In addition there were dozens of art exhibitions ranging from photography and video art works, to giant sculptures out of cardboard boxes, to a battery of washing machines directly in front of Hallgrimskirkja.
+At each corner, there were bands playing anything from punk rock to Icelandic folk.
+In addition, there were dozens of art exhibitions ranging from photography and video artworks to giant sculptures out of cardboard boxes, to a battery of washing machines directly in front of Hallgrimskirkja.

-For dinner we went to the Reykjavík Pizza Company at the end of Laugavegur.
+For dinner, we went to the Reykjavík Pizza Company at the end of Laugavegur.
 They only have pizzas and salads.
-But they are very delicious and they have all possible variations including up to three different lobster pizzas.
-In Reykjavík, despite being a rather small city, you can find all sorts of exotic speciality restaurants.
-One for example is specialised in whale, another one offers an interesting menu with Asian soft-shell crabs as a starter and a kangaroo steak with mango sauce as a main course.
+But they are very delicious and they have all the possible variations including up to three different lobster pizzas.
+In Reykjavík, despite being a rather small city, you can find all sorts of exotic specialty restaurants.
+One, for example, is specialized in whale, another one offers an interesting menu with Asian soft-shell crabs as a starter and a kangaroo steak with mango sauce as the main course.